selimgokirmak/Map-Your-Show-Supported-Events/README.md

 - An example event website URL: https://ibc2025.mapyourshow.com/8_0/explore/exhibitor-gallery.cfm?featured=false

 ✅ Exhibitor listing page format should be the same as the sample websites below.

-💡 **If you are unsure whether your target event website is supported,** you can run a test with the exhibitor listing page URL — if no results are returned, the website is not compatible.

 ## 🌐 Supported Map Your Show Events (Exhibitor Lists)